 Our top 3 Game of Thrones business tips

 Who doesn’t love Game of Thrones?
 I’ve been waiting impatiently for season 7 to start since 6 finished.
-It’s easily the most badass story that’s graced our books & TVs in recent years.
 But once you take a step back from staring at your horrified face reflecting back at you in the black screen just before the credits roll, you can see there’s some solid advice found in the Seven Kingdoms that can be applied to how you do business.